tylertaewook/arduino-turret/README.md

 T-33 is an independent hobby project airsoft turret inspired by the movie *Terminator*.
 It is controlled by C# WinForms App and Arduino mainboard.
 Dating back to summer 2015, it is the first project that led me into the world of computer science and engineering, self-teaching C# and Arduino in the process.

-Since most files were recovered from an old laptop, please excuse the low quality images and codes.

 ### Airsoft Turret

 The T-33 turret has following features: